Love and Blood

-Love and Blood (Amore e sangue) is a 1951 Italian-German action melodrama film directed by Marino Girolami and starring Maria Montez in one of her last roles.
+Love and Blood (Amore e sangue) is a 1951 Italian-German crime melodrama film directed by Marino Girolami and starring Maria Montez in one of her last roles.
 It was also known as City of Violence.
 The film's art direction was by Max Mellin and Rolf Zehetbauer.

 A separate German-language version Shadows Over Naples was also made, directed by Hans Wolff.